We've independently reviewed this article to make sure it's as accurate as we can make it.

-However, which one works better?
-Long story short, wall air conditioners are more efficient and less obtrusive.
-However, they are much more difficult to install and they are essentially permanent, because installing a wall AC involves cutting a hole for the unit.
+Wall air conditioners are more efficient and less noticeable.
+But, they are much more difficult to install, and are essentially permanent, because installing them involves cutting a hole to place the unit.
 The best AC unit for you depends on what you need.

 In general, window air conditioners are going to be slightly noisier than wall air conditioners.
 A lot of the noise from an air conditioner comes from the fans blowing cool air into your home and hot air out.